-There are number of practical issues to consider when you rent business premises.
+There are number of practical issues to consider when you rent business property.

-Contracts can be complex, so consider professional help from a solicitor or chartered surveyor.
+Contracts when renting business premises can be complex, so consider professional help from a solicitor or chartered surveyor.
 While this can be expensive, mistakes can be much more costly to remedy.

 Planning permission for rental properties

-Before renting a property, make sure you have planning permission to make any changes you need to the property.
+Before renting business premises, make sure you have planning permission to make any changes you need to the property.
 See alterations to rental properties.
 You should also investigate whether the building has asbestos.

 Find out if there are any restrictions on delivery or loading times that may affect your business.
-There may be other restrictions or covenants in the lease or imposed by the local authority - for example, rubbish disposal, parking, noise, lighting, litter.
+There may be other restrictions or covenants in the lease or imposed by the local council - for example, rubbish disposal, parking, noise, lighting, litter.
+Find your local council in Northern Ireland.

 The Department of Finance provide guidance on how to register land in Northern Ireland, and the associated fees.